-- 8.1 Question: A clinical trial with an investigational medicinal product (IMP) which is an officinal or magistral formula falls within the scope of the Clinical Trials Regulation.
-What does this mean for the requirements as regards manufacturing authorisation? - 384.
-Answer: Chapter IX of the Clinical Trials Regulation applies to the manufacturing and import of the investigational medicinal product, which is subject to the holding of an authorisation.
-However, article 61 (5) of the Regulation provides for exceptions where an authorisation is not required under certain conditions. - 385.
-The preparation of investigational medicinal products with an officinal or magistral formula does not require a manufacturing authorisation where this process is carried out in hospitals, health centres or clinics for exclusive use in these same places taking part in the same clinical trial in the same Member State. - 386.
-In such cases Member States shall set up appropriate and proportionate requirements, including regular inspections, to ensure subject safety and reliability and robustness of the data generated in the clinical trial. - 8.2 Question: What are the regulatory requirements for the preparation of radiopharmaceuticals used as diagnostic investigational medicinal products as regards manufacturing authorisation? - 387.
-Answer: the preparation of radiopharmaceuticals used as diagnostic investigational medicinal products do not require a manufacturing authorisation where this process is carried out in hospitals, health centres or clinics for exclusive use in these same places taking part in the same clinical trial in the same Member State.
+8.1 Question: A clinical trial with an investigational medicinal product (IMP) which is an officinal or magistral formula falls within the scope of the Clinical Trials Regulation.64 What does this mean for the requirements as regards manufacturing authorisation?

+- 398. Answer: Chapter IX of the Clinical Trials Regulation applies to the manufacturing and import of the investigational medicinal product, which is subject to the holding of an authorisation.
+However, article 61 (5) of the Regulation provides for exceptions where an authorisation is not required under certain conditions. - 399.
+The preparation of investigational medicinal products with an officinal or magistral formula does not require a manufacturing authorisation where this process is carried out in hospitals, health centres or clinics for exclusive use in these same places taking part in the same clinical trial in the same Member State. - 400.
+In such cases Member States shall set up appropriate and proportionate requirements, including regular inspections, to ensure subject safety and reliability and robustness of the data generated in the clinical trial.

+8.2 Question: What are the regulatory requirements for the preparation and labelling of radiopharmaceuticals used as diagnostic investigational medicinal products?

+- 401. Answer: the preparation of radiopharmaceuticals used as diagnostic investigational medicinal products do not require a manufacturing authorisation where this process is carried out in hospitals, health centres or clinics for exclusive use in these same places taking part in the same clinical trial in the same Member State65. - 402.
+In line with article 68 of the CTR, radiopharmaceuticals used as IMP or AxMP do not need to adhere to the labelling requirements in article 66 and 67.
+Nevertheless, the product must be labelled appropriately in order to ensure participant safety and reliability and robustness of the data generated.